-In Acronis Cyber Backup 12.5 you can clone basic disks using bootable rescue media.
+In Acronis Cyber Protect 15 and Acronis Cyber Backup 12.5 you can clone basic disks using bootable rescue media.
 Disk cloning in GUI is available only on Linux-based bootable media and only allows cloning basic MBR disks.

-For more information on creating Acronis Bootable media, see Acronis Cyber Backup 12.5: how to create a bootable media.
+For more information on creating Acronis Bootable media, see How to create a bootable media.
 Remember to specify a serial number during bootable media creation, otherwise disk management will not be available.

 (!)
 Disk management is not available in bootable media ISO image that can be downloaded under Acronis Account.